Eco-Flow/synteny/docs/Gitpod_tutorial.md

 # Running the synteny pipeline (Quick start)

-To run the pipeline quickly (on small datasets, <3 species), you can take advantage of a free online code development platform (Gitpod).
+To test that the pipeline work quickly, you can try it by running on a small dataset (just 3 samples) on Gitpod (a free [up to 10 hours/ month] online code development platform).
+If you want this pipeline on your own real (large) dataset, you would need to run it on your local machine or on an HPC (instructions for this are in the main README.md)

 ## Prerequistites